tytydraco/yessleep/out/Dr_Lucky.md

 As she lay in bed, she grabbed her phone, and texted her book club group chat.

-**“Hey there, girlies!
+**Hey there, girlies!
 It’s been a while.
 Just checking in.
 I’ve been reflecting a lot lately—about how hectic life gets, especially now.
 But something's... shifted for me.
 It’s like this quiet clarity settled in.
 Everything feels lighter, easier, like a fog lifting.
 It’s strange to explain, but I feel** ***aligned*****, you know?
 Things just... fit now.
 No struggle, no noise.
 I can finally breathe without feeling the weight of it all.
 There’s this place—Dr. Lucky’s new space.
 It’s serene, almost surreal.
 No waiting, no fuss.
 Feels like stepping into something** ***right*****.
 Be reasonable.
 Treat yourself.
-You deserve it.”**
+You deserve it.**